mshanemc/sfdx-msm-plugins/README.md

 ---

-### Setting a user's Chatter profile pic
+### Setting a user's Chatter profile and/or banner pic
-`sfdx msm:user:photo -g Oscar -l Mayer -f ~/Downloads/King.png`
+`sfdx msm:user:photo -g Oscar -l Mayer -f ~/Downloads/King.png -b ~/Downloads/banner.png`

 Sets the chatter photo for the user who has a first name Oscar and last name Mayer.
 I used -g for first name (given name) since -f usually refers to a file elsewhere in sfdx commands.